NREL/AutoDiffSVDCompression/README.md

 ## Code Description

+A brief description of the projects, files, or directories in this repository is given below.

 * `BurgersEquation` -- Code for numerical simulation of Burgers' equation.
 The numerical methods implemented are described in the paper.
 As cited in the paper, in depth discussion can be found in [Hesthaven, Jan S. Numerical methods for conservation laws: From analysis to algorithms.
 Society for Industrial and Applied Mathematics, 2017.](https://epubs.siam.org/doi/book/10.1137/1.9781611975109).
 * `ImplicitAD` -- Modified version of ImplicitAD used for introducing SVD compression into AD process.
 For more details, see the [ImplicitAD documentation](https://flow.byu.edu/ImplicitAD.jl/dev/) and the paper [Ning, Andrew, and Taylor McDonnell.
 "Automating steady and unsteady adjoints: efficiently utilizing implicit and algorithmic differentiation." arXiv preprint arXiv:2306.15243 (2023).](https://arxiv.org/abs/2306.15243)
 * `burgers_tests` -- scripts and Jupyter notebooks for running benchmarks